t-dillon/tdoku/docs/sudoku.md

 candidates, but they are all feasible and they can all be done without branches.

-Given our box representation it falls to the bands to represent the remaining two varieties of numerical clause, both of which involve only positive triad literals (1/3 clauses horizontally and vertically for each value within the band, and 3/9 clauses across values for each intersection).
+Given our box representation it falls to the bands to represent the remaining two varieties of cardinality constraint, both of which involve only positive triad literals (1/3 clauses horizontally and vertically for each value within the band, and 3/9 clauses across values for each intersection).